Mon - Sun: 24 hours.

 • Witness details.
 Witness statements can be useful if the defendant denies liability for your needlestick injury.
 Therefore, you should provide your solicitor the contact details of anybody who saw what happened and is happy to act as a witness.

 • Accident report forms.
-If you are the victim of a needlestick injury, you should report the incident as soon as possible.
+If you’ve been pricked by a needle at work, you should report the incident as soon as possible.
 Your copy of the accident report form can be used as supporting evidence during your claim.

 • Photographs.
 If you can, you should take photographs of the cause of your needlestick injury.
 Additionally, you should take pictures of any visible injuries.